jlgerber/rustclass/lesson_03.md

 So, you don't have to use the  `map_err` method, as long as you have a `From` impl.

 That is certainly much better, but it still sounds like some work.
-It isnt always necessary either.
-Some times, you dont really care about the error type, because you are simply going to present it to the user.
-You arent going to do anything else fancy.
+It isn't always necessary either.
+Some times, you don't really care about the error type, because you are simply going to present it to the user.
+You aren't going to do anything else fancy.
 In this case, you may simply return an error trait object.

-If you recall from a last week, when talkng about generics, I mentioned that there were two ways of dealing with generics.
-The first an most prevelant is the standard, monomorphised generic.
+If you recall from a last week, when talking about generics, I mentioned that there were two ways of dealing with generics.
+The first an most prevalent is the standard, monomorphised generic.
 Eg
 ```
 pub enum foo<T> {
     Foo(T)